NeRF: Neural Radiance Field in 3D Vision: A Comprehensive Review (Updated Post-Gaussian Splatting)

-\textbf{GIRAFFE} \cite{2021giraffe} (November 2020) was built with a similar approach to NeRF-W, using generative latent codes and separating background and foreground MLPs for scene composition.
+\textbf{GIRAFFE} (November 2020) \cite{2021giraffe} was built with a similar approach to NeRF-W, using generative latent codes and separating background and foreground MLPs for scene composition.
 GIRAFFE was based on GRAF, a previous model used for generative scene modeling.
-It assigned to each object in the scene an MLP, which produced a scalar density and a deep feature vector (replacing color).
-These MLPs, with shared architecture and weights, took as input shape and appearance latent vectors, as well as an input pose.
+The framework assigned to each object in the scene its own neural feature field MLP, which produced a scalar density and a deep feature vector replacing color.
+These MLPs, with shared architecture and weights, took as input shape and appearance latent vectors as well as an input pose.
 The scene was then composed using a density-weighted sum of features.
 A small 2D feature map was then created from this 3D volume feature field using volume rendering, which was fed into an upsampling CNN to produce an image.
 GIRAFFE performed adversarial training using this synthesized image and a 2D CNN discriminator.
 The resulting model had a disentangled latent space, allowing for fine control over scene generation.

-\textbf{Fig-NeRF} \cite{2021fig} (April 2021) also took on scene composition, but focused on object interpolation and amodal segmentation.
-They used two separate NeRF models, one for the foreground, one for the background.
+\textbf{Fig-NeRF} (April 2021) \cite{2021fig} also took on scene composition but focused on object interpolation and amodal segmentation.
+They used two separate NeRF models, one for the foreground and one for the background.
 Their foreground model was the deformable Nerfies model \cite{nerf2021_nerfies}.
-Their background model was an appearance latent code conditioned NeRF.
-They used two photometric losses, one for the foreground, one for the background.
-Fig-NeRF achieved good results for amodal segmentation and object interpolation, on datasets such as ShapeNet \cite{2015shapenet} Gelato \cite{2020gelato}, and Objectron \cite{2021objectron}.
+Their background model was an appearance NeRF conditioned on latent codes.
+They used two photometric losses, one for the foreground and one for the background.
+Fig-NeRF achieved good results for amodal segmentation and object interpolation, on datasets such as ShapeNet \cite{2015shapenet}, Gelato \cite{2020gelato}, and Objectron \cite{2021objectron}.